mojzesz/arcade-game/README.md

 - Be happy - it's just a game, you have three lives to become a hero.
 - Be focused - the bugs are programmed, try to understand the algorithm behind them.
-- Be proud - if you finish the game without receving an alert: "GAME OVER", you are the best!
+- Be proud - if you finish the game without receving an alert: "GAME OVER", chapeau bas!

 ## Characters To Choose